-The GFC installation package creates a hardened software appliance on any Microsoft Windows Server 2016 or Windows Server 2019 instance.
+The GFC installation package creates a hardened software appliance on any Microsoft Windows Server instance.
 DO NOT UNINSTALL THE GFC PACKAGE.
 Uninstalling GFC will impact the functionality of the server instance and may require a full rebuild of the server instance.
 IMPORTANT